 Q. How do I know if my starter has gone ‘bad’.

 A. Although it’s rare, you can get a moldy starter.
 If the hooch (liquid that forms on the top of the starter) begins to look pink, toss it.
-Whole grain hooch can start to look pinkish if it’s not feed regularly when at room temperature, so make sure you are feeding it every 12 hours before deciding if it’s mold or not.
+Whole grain hooch can start to look pinkish if it’s not feed regularly when at room temperature, so make sure you’re feeding it every 8-12 hours before deciding if it’s mold or not.

 Q. I forgot about my starter in the fridge and now there is black liquid on the top.
 Did I kill it?

 A. The black liquid is the hooch.
 Take the lid off your jar and smell it.
 If it has a nice, albeit strong, sourdough smell, it’s still good.
 You can simply dump the dark hooch down the drain and give your starter a good feeding.
-Leave it out at room temperature and feed every 12 hours.
+Leave it out at room temperature and feed every 8-12 hours for several days before using.

 Shared with: A Little Bit of Spain in Iowa, It’s A Keeper, Momnivore’s Dilemma, Sorta Crunchy, Healthy Home Economist, The Prairie Homestead, Make Ahead Meals For Busy Moms, The Girl Creative, Motivate Me Monday, Skip To My Lou, Hartke is Online, Real Food Forager, Blessed With Grace, At Home With K, Cooking Traditional Tuesdays, Simply Sugar and Gluten Free, Women Living Well, Turning the Clock Back, Frugally Sustainable, Blue Cricket Designs, Raising Homemakers, The Thrifty Home, This Chicks Cooks, Rook No. 17, Time-Warp Wife, Far Above Rubies, Confessions of a Frugal Mind, Vintage Wannabee, Milk & Cuddles, We Are That Family, Nourishing Gourmet, Whipperberry, Life as Mom, Mom Trends, Premeditated Leftovers, Make Your Own Mondays, Food Corner, Chef in Training, The Modest Mom Blog, Kelly the Kitchen Kop, Little Natural Cottage, Real Food Freaks, Comfy in the Kitchen, Growing Home, Our Simple Farm, Deep Roots at Home, Our Simple Country Life, Raising Mighty Arrows, Food Renegade,